Honorable James M. Maceroni

 The attorneys attending the conference must be thoroughly familiar with the case and have the authority necessary to fully participate in the conference.
 The parties to the action must also be present unless their attendance is excused by the Court.
 A party whose presence is excused must be available by telephone.

 Requests to submit a case to facilitative mediation under MCR 2.410 and 2.411 may be made by contacting Judge Maceroni’s secretary.
-If approved, a stipulated order stating the name of the mediator, the date and time the facilitation is scheduled to occur and a new date to return to the Court must be stated in the order.
+If approved, a stipulated order is required (you may use this form).
 If the parties are unable to agree on a mediator, the Court will select a mediator in the manner provided by MCR 2.411(B)(3).
 The Court requires that facilitation occur within 60 days, unless good cause is shown for an extension.

 The Court’s trial procedures are contained in its Trial Procedural Order, which is issued when a case is scheduled for trial (a copy is here).